decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

 1. The content server stores and distributes all of the assets required to render your scenes.
 2. The `dcl deploy` command links these assets to the LAND parcel specified in your **scene.json** file.
 Whenever you redeploy your scene, the CLI will update your LAND smart contract, if needed, to point to the most recent content available on the content server.

+Anyone willing to host a copy of the content server will be free to replicate it.
+The information on each copy of the server will be verifiable, as each scene is signed by the LAND owner's hash.
+This means that someone hosting a copy of the server won't be able to tamper with the content to display something illegitimate.